-In 2019, \$375,000 in Iowa Recreational Trails Program funding was awarded to the River's Edge Trail project to complete an additional 4.4 miles of paved trail from south of County Road D35 in Steamboat Rock to Edgington Avenue in Eldora, which is expected in 2022.
-On the other end, the project was awarded \$300,000 in federal Recreational Trails Program funding in late 2020 to complete an additional 1.8 miles from Radio Tower Road in Marshalltown toward the Iowa River.
+In 2019, \$375,000 in Iowa Recreational Trails Program funding was awarded to the Iowa River's Edge Trail project to complete an additional 4.4 miles of paved trail from south of County Road D35 in Steamboat Rock to Edgington Avenue in Eldora, which was completed in 2022.
+On the other end, the project was awarded \$300,000 in federal Recreational Trails Program funding in late 2020 to complete an additional 1.8 miles from Radio Tower Road in Marshalltown toward the Iowa River, which is slated for construction in 2023.